frontendfyi/framer-motion-like-animation/README.md

 ![End Result](https://user-images.githubusercontent.com/2969573/236215765-7d1ba764-fe4d-431c-8102-662a6b6d3786.gif)

 In this video we'll be creating an awesome animated button with Framer Motion.
 A button similar to for example Twitter's like animation.
-Where our button in this case shoots out stars and animated the text when it's being clicked.
+In our case the button has a star sparkle effect animates the text letter by letter when it's being clicked.

-For this we'll be using Framer Motions new animation sequences.
-A tool that makes it really easy to create timeline within your animates, and thus make animations dependent on each other / happen at certain times.
+For this we'll be using Framer Motions new and powerful animation sequences – a tool that makes it really easy to create timelines within your animations.
+These timelines then make it super easy to make animations dependent on each other / happen at certain times.

 ## Links